What is NeoGoat?

 6. Modern Yu-Gi-Oh! rulings apply

-• The 2024 ruling stating that if a monster equipped with Snatch Steal is flipped face-down, control returns to the original owner.
+• If a monster equipped with Snatch Steal is flipped face-down, control returns to the original owner (2024 ruling)

-• If Relinquished attempts to equip a monster and is removed from the field or flipped face-down before resolution, the targeted monster is sent to the Graveyard.
+• If Relinquished leaves the field before resolution, the targeted monster is sent to the Graveyard

 No comments: